tomascastagnino/grafana-pdf-report/README.md

 # Grafana PDF Reporter

 Grafana PDF Reporter is a Go-based service that generates PDF reports from Grafana dashboards.
-It provides an endpoint to fetch dashboards, panels, and their associated images, rendering them into a single PDF document.
+It provides an endpoint to fetch dashboards, panels, and their associated images, rendering them into a single PDF document. **This services emphasizes preserving the original layout of Grafana dashboards**.

-This service is based on Izak Marais' [Grafana reporter](https://github.com/IzakMarais/reporter).
+Grafana PDF Reporter is based on Izak Marais' [Grafana reporter](https://github.com/IzakMarais/reporter).

 ## Features

-- Automatically handle Grafana panel images.
 - Export and download dashboards as PDF files.
 - Customizable dashboard and panel layouts.